Recruiters and hiring managers want to hire people who are willing and able to do the job. In other words, they want people who deliver.

 In addition, you can reach out to your network.
 Although they won’t have the job description, they might have useful insights.

 Look for people who know the job you want.
-Ask them about its normal deliverables.
+Ask them about its typical deliverables.

 Social Media & Quora